AtharvaSatav/starthbourne-partners-mobile/replit.md

 This is a full-stack web application built with React frontend and Express backend, designed as a logging system with real-time WebSocket communication.
 The application uses a modern tech stack including TypeScript, Tailwind CSS with shadcn/ui components, PostgreSQL with Drizzle ORM, and Neon as the database provider.

+**NEW: Native Mobile App** - A React Native mobile application is now available in the `/mobile` directory, providing the same functionality with additional native features like background push notifications and better audio handling.

 ## User Preferences

 Preferred communication style: Simple, everyday language.